The kitchen is the most dangerous room in the house, so kitchen safety is important.

 7. Don't Leave Cooking Food Unattended

 However, if you've got food on the stovetop or in the microwave, you should stick around.
 Leaving a hot stove unattended has burnt down more than a few houses.
 Food can bubble over and cause a grease fire.
-Or burn and ruin a pan.
+Or even just burn and ruin a pan.

 In fact, forgetting about food on the stove is the number one cause of cooking fires according to the Home Safety Council.
 Don't let this happen to you.